 - Sleeping Dog: Avoiding social media in the bedroom, to promote better sleep

-All sounded like lovely options that would add a lot to my everyday life, but when I told my partner about this entire idea, his response was decisive: “I’m going cold turkey.”
-I admired him for that.
+All sounded like lovely options that would add a lot to my everyday life, but when I told my partner about this entire idea, their response was decisive: “I’m going cold turkey.”
+I admired them for that.
 Time to get my big girl pants on — this month would be a perfect addition to my experiments in living more ethically.

 Well, goodbye Instagram, Twitter and Facebook.
 I don’t use any other platforms that are considered social media, but I happily freed myself from all of these and relegated their icons to a buried folder on the last page of my iPhone screens.
 They weren’t going to tempt me.